tudurom/bsc-thesis/main.typ

   without installing any additional software.
 This is very useful for testing.
 - Finally, `gc` has an oficially-endorsed tool to verify its reproducibility, named `gorebuild`, itself written in Go.
-  Coincidentially, this will serve as the verification tool
+  Coincidentally, this will serve as the verification tool
   $frak(R)$, as defined in @rqs_and_scope.

 For the experiments outlined in this work, I used version